Once done with your e-learning course, you can publish it as an SWF or HTML5 presentation that can be:

 A. Play B. Back C. Forward D. Position marker in slide progress bar E. Current slide time F. Total slide time G. Audio volume H. Attachments I. Show/Hide sidebar

-- When viewing an Adobe Presenter presentation in a Connect Pro meeting, click any of the following buttons and features on the toolbar.
+When viewing an Adobe Presenter presentation in a Adobe Connect meeting, click any of the following buttons and features on the toolbar.

 Slide progress bar